Hey. 3 months ago I moved to Prague. Because of work, blog and other duties I didn’t have much time to explore Prague as much as I would like to.

 I didn’t see any kid at the time when I was visiting thought.

-Museum has great location – right at the Vaclavske namesti so even when you’re waiting in line you have spectacular vies ower the town square.
+Museum has a great location – right at the Vaclavske Namesti so even when you’re waiting in line you have spectacular views over the town square.

 I’m surely gonna go again till the end of the year and you should too.